Top

 So, what rates can you get?

-If you'd like to set a little more aside or save for longer, First Direct has a 7% regular saver that's fixed for one year and allows deposits of up to £300 per month.
+If you'd like to set aside a little more or save for longer, First Direct offers a 7% regular saver that's fixed for one year and allows deposits of up to £300 per month.

 The catch here is that you'll need to have a First Direct current account to qualify.

-If you don't bank with them, it's worth pointing out it is currently offering a generous £175 bung to new customers.
+If you don't already bank with them, it's worth noting that the bank is currently offering a generous £175 incentive to new customers.

-On top of this, its 1st Account comes with a £250 interest-free overdraft and First Direct regularly tops the tables for customer service.
+On top of this, its 1st Account comes with a £250 interest-free overdraft, while First Direct regularly tops the tables for customer service.

-The best rate on an easy-access Cash ISA right now is from Chip, which pays 5.26% for three months on minimum deposits of £1, falling to 4.32% thereafter.
+The best rate on an easy-access Cash ISA right now is from fintech company Trading 212, which pays 5.07% on minimum deposits of £1, including a 0.72% bonus for the first year.

-Note, you’ll need to open an account online or via the app.
+You’ll need to open an account online or via the app, with interest paid monthly.

-It is also a flexible access ISA, meaning you can take money out and return it in the same tax year.
+It is also a flexible access ISA, allowing you to withdraw and reinvest money within the same tax year.

 Current accounts: up to 5%

-If you'd like to earn interest on your monthly finances, you can earn a handy 5% for 12 months on balances of up to £1,500 with Nationwide's FlexDirect.
+If you'd like to earn interest on your monthly finances, you can bag a handy 5% for 12 months on balances of up to £1,500 with Nationwide's FlexDirect.

 Find the best alternatives in our roundup of current accounts that pay in-credit interest